galaxyproject/training-material/topics/galaxy-data-manipulation/tutorials/upload-rules/tutorial.md

 >    >
 >    > This could additionally be copied and pasted if you need to do the same set of operations on multiple metadata inputs that are similarly formatted.
 >    {: .tip}
-> 10. Click "Build" and wait for your list of FASTA files to appear.
+> 7. Click `Build` and wait for your list of FASTA files to appear.
 {: .hands_on}